agabor/docs/_includes/common/relations.md

 ```
 {% endif %}

-We can obtain all of the `Game` objects created by a Parse User with a query:
+We can obtain all of the `Game` objects created by a MSG User with a query:

 {% if page.language == "java" %}
 ```java